 A huge and lively cattle fair that consumes the town with trading and festivities.

-If you arrive in Mt Abu is spring, you may come across the local variation of this festival celebrated by local Garasia tribespeople.
+If you arrive in Mt Abu is spring, you may come across the local variation of this festival celebrated by Garasia tribespeople.